 |Airspace||5500 feet Class D. Cross country flights in a NNE wind give an opportunity to negotiate both East Midlands and Manchester airspace and creates the potential for flights to Wales.|

-This is a hazardous, tree-covered 300-foot rocky ridge which requires a committed launch.
-The site is of little use to anyone except skilled cross country pilots willing to take some risk in launching from a potentially dangerous site.
-The take-off area is a rough mixture of grass, bracken and brambles, and there are some bushes immediately in front of take-off.
-There is a (barbed-wire laced) dry stone wall immediately behind.
-It is recommended that pilots assess the true wind speed and direction from the area marked as Top Landing as the airflow at launch is often gusty and unpredictable.
-Large trees immediately to the North of take-off create turbulence when the wind is to the North of NE, and trees in front and to the East tend to upset airflow in other wind directions.
-It is rarely possible to ridge-soar this site but Ravensnest Tor does seem to be a good thermal trigger.
-Buzzards inhabit this area and have often been seen thermalling immediately in front of take-off.
+The site is a hazardous, tree-covered 300-foot rocky ridge which requires a committed launch.
+It is not usually suitable for ridge soaring and tends to be used by commited cross country pilots willing to take some risk due to the good XC potential.
+The take-off area is a rough mixture of grass, bracken and brambles, and immediately behind take off is a bench and a (barbed-wire topped) dry stone wall.
+It is recommended that pilots assess the true wind speed and direction from the area marked as Top Landing, as the airflow at launch is often gusty and actual wind hard to determine.
+Large trees immediately to the North of take-off create turbulence when the wind is to the North of NE, and trees below and to the East tend to upset airflow in other wind directions.
+Ravensnest Tor does seem to be a good thermal trigger.
+Buzzards inhabit this area and can often be seen thermalling immediately in front of take-off.
 Waiting for clear signs of a thermal is the best way to launch and affords some certainty of gaining a safe height in the shortest possible time.

-There is no agreed bottom landing.
-The lower fields offer poor landing options due to undulating terrain, large trees and power lines.
-This may not be immediately apparent from the top of the hill, but it is strongly advised that you investigate bottom landings personally before deciding to fly.
-Someone from the stables has complained that paragliders upset her animals, so it would be considerate to avoid landing near horses if possible.
+The residents and landowners occupying the bottom fields seem to treasure their privacy and there is no agreed bottom landing.
+Avoid horses.
+The lower fields offer sub-optimal landing options due to their limited size, the undulating terrain and the presence of large trees.
+This may not be immediately apparent from the top of the hill, so it is strongly advised that pilots investigate bottom landing options personally before deciding to fly.

-Visiting pilots must make contact with the site officer or another DSC representitive before flying this site.
+Visiting pilots must make contact with the site officer or another DSC representative before flying this site.

 Photos and Videos from the site